prasanjitsingh/frontend-development-playbook/developing/css-style-guidelines/code-quality.md

 Since we are going with **modular CSS**, do not confuse with the naming conventions of **functional CSS**.
 This means the class name should tell about **what the element is**, not about the **function it performs**.

-_Example:_ Suppose you want to center align your page title, the class name should be `.page-title` rather than `.align-center` or something like that.
+_Example:_ Suppose you want to center align your page title, the class name should be `.page-title` rather than, say, `.align-center`.

 &nbsp;
 #### Do I need to follow [BEM naming methodology](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)?
 No.
 Since your CSS has the local scope you don't have to worry prefixing the block names.

-> In situations where you have quite a lot elements in your component and you can't manage to name classes for each element, probably you should break your component into small ones rather than following BEM.
+In situations where you have quite a lot elements in your component or you find it difficult to name classes for each element, this might be an indication that you should consider breaking your component up into small ones, rather than following BEM.

 &nbsp;
 #### Make use of modifier classes
 Make your code more predictable both in HTML & CSS files with modifier classes.
-Other benefit is that you can always group it with it's main class.
+Another benefit is that you can always group it with it's main class.

 _Example:_ `.is-` and `.has-` are commonly used modifiers in CSS.